vanmanhpro/auth02aws/README.md

 # auth02aws

 ## Context
-This tool is used for getting the temporary AWS Credentials for AWS account integrated with Auth0, something like this document: https://auth0.com/docs/integrations/aws/sso
+This tool is used for getting the temporary AWS Credentials for Auth0-integrated AWS accounts, something like this document: https://auth0.com/docs/integrations/aws/sso

 ## Usage